ModuleSpace/ModuleSpaceRapid/README.md

 # History

-This is a fragment of what was built to be the backend of our website - ModuleSpace, however, we decided that we'd go another route but didn't want to abandon our backend structure in case we can help someone out with creating a simple backend application, so we removed all our own Code and published it as a Template on GitHub.
+This is a fragment of what was built to be the backend of our website - module-space.de, however, we decided that we'd go another route but didn't want to abandon our backend structure in case we can help someone out with creating a simple backend application, so we removed all our own Code and published it as a Template on GitHub.

 # How to add Routes